|Focus ||Area of consideration ||Action steps |

 - Revised timetables and lesson plans, where possible, to deliver care as much as we can outside

 - Staggered lunch and breaks

 - Relaxed our uniform policy to enable clean clothing every day.
 This includes the ability to wear any form of trousers, washing of uniform on site (where the setting has the facilities to do so), the wearing of non-work top (providing a name badge is worn at all times).
 This is a safety measure and will revert back to full uniform post the outbreak.

-Written to nursery parents to confirm measures we would like them to abide to and will work with clients on best methods to communicate this in our creche and out of school settings.
+- Written to all parents to confirm measures we would like them to abide to in all our settings.
 This includes but not exclusive to social distancing, children not bringing in items from home (nursery will accept a small bag and 'essential' items) - in creches we would like parents to take coats etc as much as possible.

 |Illness on site || |

 In line with our Exclusion policy, if anyone becomes unwell with a new, continuous cough or a high temperature (above 37.8), or has a loss of, or change in, their normal sense of taste of smell (anosmia), they must be sent home and advised to follow the COVID-19: guidance for households with possible coronavirus infection guidance.

 If a child is awaiting collection, colleagues should follow our normal Exclusion Policy - 'The sick child' guidelines, however additional measures include: